 Russell Blackstock, 'The biggest TV star you've never heard of' (Interview) - Herald on Sunday, 19 June 2016

-Simon Pound, 'Business is Boring repeat: TV producer Bailey Mackey on being in the midle of a global bidding war' The Spinoff website.
+Simon Pound, 'Business Is Boring repeat: TV producer Bailey Mackey on being in the midle of a global bidding war' The Spinoff website.
 Loaded 10 November 2017.
-Accessed 28 August 2018
+Accessed 15 January 2020

 Matara Stokes, 'Interview - Bailey Mackey (Ngāti Porou)' Craccum magazine, issue 13, 2013

 Yvonne Tahana, 'Second series for The GC' (Interview) - The Northern Advocate, 8 April 2013

 Unknown writer, 'University award for Mackey' - The Gisborne Herald, 13 May 2017